meta-trial/meta3-demo/README.rst

 Now you are ready to prepare the database that you created earlier.

+We have a set of migrations_ included.
+Migrations_ are python scripts that create all the tables, relations, contraints, etc needed to run the system.
 To save time, we will just restore the demo data provided in this repo.
-The demo data is an empty database that is the exactly what you would get if you ran the 'migrate` command.
+The demo data is an empty mysql database archive that is exactly what you would get if you ran the ``migrate`` command.

 Restore the demo data